Karoladd/notes-estoque/README.md

 <h1 align="center"> Python - create Excel and Notes </h1>

 <p align="center">
     Analyzing Excel, perform data filtering and creation of new Excel and Notes.
+    Interface to perform analyzes with Tkinter.
 </p>

 <p align="center">